Randy Arozarena Player Props: Rays vs. Pirates

 Randy Arozarena At The Plate

-- Arozarena leads Tampa Bay with a slugging percentage of .573, fueled by 12 extra-base hits.
+- Arozarena leads Tampa Bay with 37 hits and a team-best slugging percentage of .570.

-- Among qualified hitters in MLB play, he ranks seventh in batting average, 20th in on-base percentage, and 15th in slugging.
+- Among qualifying hitters, he ranks ninth in batting average, while his on-base percentage ranks 24th and he is 14th in slugging.

+- Arozarena enters this game on a four-game hitting streak.
+During his last games, he's hitting .261 with two homers.

-- Arozarena has had an RBI in 14 games this season (50.0%), including six multi-RBI outings (21.4%).
-He has also driven home three or more of his team's runs in four contests.
+- Arozarena has picked up an RBI in 48.3% of his games this season, with two or more RBI in 20.7% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.